Wally O'Connor: 1936 Berlin Olympics

-At the 1936 Summer Olympics the U.S. Water Polo team won one match and lost two matches in the preliminary group of the tournament.
-He played all three matches.
+At the 1936 Summer Olympics, playing with the Los Angeles Athletic Club, the U.S. Water Polo team won one match and lost two matches in the preliminary group of the tournament.
+O'Connor played all three matches.
 He was honored as the national flag bearer at the opening ceremonies.

-He made a fifth Olympic team in 1940, but the war in Europe prevented those Games from being held.
+O'Connor made a fifth Olympic team in 1940, but the war in Europe prevented those Games from being held.